Verified

 Orthodox Definition

-The Suttavibhaṅga is the first major division of the Vinaya Piṭaka.
-It contains the exhaustive, legalistic analysis of every single rule in the monks’ and nuns’ disciplinary code (Pātimokkha).
+The Suttavibhaṅga is the first major division of the Vinaya-piṭaka.
+It contains the detailed explanation of every rule in the monks’ and nuns’ code of conduct (Pātimokkha).

-1. The Origin Story: The specific historical event or scandalous behavior of a monk or nun that forced the Buddha to lay down the rule.
+- The Origin Story: The specific historical event that forced the Buddha to lay down the rule.

-2. The Rule Itself: The exact, legally binding phrasing of the precept.
+- The Rule Itself: The exact, legally binding wording of the precept.

-3. The Word-Commentary: A hyper-literal, word-by-word definition of the rule to prevent loopholes.
+- The Word Analysis: A word-by-word definition of the rule to prevent loopholes.

 Textual References